Academics and Research – Research

 Where federal funds are involved, if a termination of an inquiry or investigation is planned for any reason without completing all relevant requirements under this policy, a report of such planned termination, including a description of the reasons for such termination, shall be made to the Office of Research Integrity, US Department of Health and Human Services, which will then decide whether further investigation should be undertaken.

 If it is determined that an investigation is not warranted, records will be maintained in sufficient detail to permit subsequent assessment of that determination.
-Such records will be kept in a secure manner for a period of six years after the termination of the inquiry and shall, where appropriate, be provided to authorized personnel;
+Such records will be kept in a secure manner in accordance with the records retention schedule for the federal project or seven years after the termination of the inquiry, whichever is longer, and shall, where appropriate, be provided to the relevant federal agency.

-If the formal inquiry concludes that the allegations of misconduct are substantiated, the Provost will initiate an official investigation.
-He/she will notify the relevant federal agency prior to an investigation and within 30 days following the completion of an inquiry if federal funds are involved.
+If the formal inquiry determines that there is a reasonable basis for concluding the allegation falls within the scope of this policy or applicable law and the preliminary information-gathering indicates the allegation may have substance, the Provost will initiate an official investigation.
+The Provost will notify the respondent of his/her decision as to whether or not an investigation is warranted and include a copy of the inquiry report.
+He/she will notify the relevant federal agency prior to an investigation and within 30 days following the completion of an inquiry.
 If there is indication of criminal violations, the Provost will notify the relevant federal agency within 24 hours of obtaining appropriate evidence.

 The investigation will entail a formal examination and evaluation of all relevant facts to determine if misconduct has occurred.
 Investigations shall be completed within 120 calendar days of their initiation.
 If the Provost determines that a longer time frame is needed in which to complete the investigation, and federal funds are involved, he/she will submit a written request to the Office of Research Integrity, US Department of Health and Human Services, for an extension and provide an explanation for the delay that includes an interim report on the progress to date and an estimate for the date of completion of the report and other necessary steps.
 If evidence of criminal violations results from an investigation, the appropriate state or federal agency will be notified immediately.